 Hanny Alston from Find your Feet has prepared a FREE training plan for all athletes participating in the Margaret River Ultra Marathon.
 Hanny is one of Australia’s most accomplished trail runners and orienteers with World, National and State Championships to her name as well as numerous course records and race victories.

-CLICK HERE to download the Training Program – Enter the code MRUM at checkout.
+CLICK HERE to download the Training Program for the 82km Ultra Marathon – Enter the code MRUM at checkout.

 The training plan above is best followed and understood when read in conjunction with Hanny’s Trail Running Guidebook.